 A webinar for foster parents to help identify areas of vulnerability (and loss of control) for children and families in foster care and respond with ways to move forward confidently.
 Thursday, April 6th at 8 PM CST!
 CEU for foster families.

 10 Practical Ways to Help Your Child Heal When children come into our care from hard places, whether as a newborn or an older child, they have experienced trauma.
 Our privilege as a parent is to walk with them through the healing that their hearts need.
-To give some practical reminders and actions for parents, our Crossings team has put together the following list of ten ways parents can practically encourage healing in our children from hard places.
+To give some practical reminders and actions for parents, we have put together the following list of ten ways parents can practically encourage healing in our children from hard places.

 Adoptive & Foster Parent Connect Group Guide A free downloadable guide to creating a support group.